-Hyderabad truly surprised me with its amazing food culture.
+Hyderabad truly surprised me with its amazing food culture and so, I had to do a full fledged Hyderabad food trail!
 Once I was done going to the Golconda Fort and seeing the Charminar; it was all I wanted to do!
 I went to Hyderabad during the holy month of Ramadan, so this meant that in the evenings the old city streets were alive and kicking.
 There were so many people doing their Eid shopping, it was quite chaotic.

 The absolutely maddening crowds from our midnight food adventures in Hyderabad.
 Everyone was into shopping for Eid and preparing for Suhoor.
 It was a really cool experience, though we were upset we didn’t get to try the biryani from Shadab.
 Completely sold out at 11pm! 📸: @souryasubhanjan . . . . . #hyderabadifood #Hyderabad #hyderabaddiaries #hyderabadicuisine #Charminar #oldcityhyderabad #welltravelled #followmeto #cntravelereats #passportexpress #passionpassport #dametraveler #dubaiblogger #travelblogger #omnomnirvana #thatsdarling #pursuepretty #flashesofdelight #nothingisordinary #exploremore #bestvacations #natgeo #travelstoke #wonderful_places #openmyworld